magento/magento2/setup/performance-toolkit/README.md

     php bin/magento indexer:reindex

 For more information about the available profiles and generating fixtures generation, read [Generate data for performance testing](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-perf-data.html).

+For run Admin Pool in multithreading mode, please be sure, that:
+  - "Admin Account Sharing" is enabled

+    `Follow Stores > Configuration > Advanced > Admin > Security.
+    Set Admin Account Sharing to Yes.`

+  - Indexers setup in "Update by schedule" mode:

+    `Follow System > Tool > Index Management
+    Set "Update by schedule" for all idexers`

 **Note:** Before generating medium or large profiles, it may be necessary to increase the value of `tmp_table_size` and `max_heap_table_size` parameters for MySQL to 512Mb or more.
 The value of `memory_limit` for PHP should be 1Gb or more.